 Chief protected his owner from a venomous Eastern Diamondback.

 This brave dog dashed into a burning building and came back out – with a little kitten!

 This mom risked her life to rescue her ten-week-old puppies from a house fire in Chile, by placing them all on the fire truck and out of harm’s way.

 When this five-year-old pit bull saw that two coyotes had his buddy, Kitty, by her head and tail, he bravely jumped into the fray and managed to chase the wild animals away.

 Major, a service pit bull, is credited with rescuing his owner’s life.
 When the owner had a seizure and collapsed, the faithful, intelligent dog pulled the phone out of his pocket and dialed 911.

 Paris, a boxer, is a real hero for Mother Earth.
 Every time she goes out for walks, she always stops to pick up plastic bottles, discarded cans, and other litter.
 A valuable lesson for humans!

-Norbert, an emotional support dog, might be little, but he is worth his weight in gold for the kids he makes smile at Children’s Hospital Los Angeles.
+Norbert, is a registered therapy dog, might be little, but he is worth his weight in gold for the kids he makes smile at Children’s Hospital Los Angeles.